NervanaSystems/ngraph/doc/sphinx/source/project/doc-contributor-README.rst

 to your efforts on our `wiki`_.

-Another option is to fork the `ngraph repo`_, essentially snapshotting it at that point in time, and to build Jupyter\* notebook or other set of docs around it for a specific use case.
+Another option is to fork the `ngraph repo`_, essentially snapshotting it at that point in time, and to build a Jupyter\* notebook or other set of docs around it for a specific use case.
 Add a note on our wiki to show us what you did; new and novel applications may have their projects highlighted on an upcoming `ngraph.ai`_ release.